Insality/asset-store/README.md

 - **Browse Dependencies**: View available Defold library dependencies inside Defold Editor.
 - **Search & Filter**: Search dependencies by title, author, description, or tags.
 - **One-Click Installation**: Install dependencies directly into your project with automatic dependency resolution.
-- **Community Driven**: You can contribute by easily adding your own dependencies to this repository or [Defold Asset Portal](https://defold.com/assets/).
+- **Community Driven**: You can contribute by easily adding your own dependencies to this repository or [Defold Asset Portal](https://defold.com/assets/) (they are automatically synced with this repository).

 ## Setup